aclaf/flagrant/docs/explanation/concepts.md

 Value options use `ValueAccumulationMode` with the following modes:

 **FIRST** - Keeps only the first value, silently ignoring all later occurrences.
-When an option appears multiple times, the parser accepts the first occurrence and discards all subsequent occurrences.
+When an option appears multiple times, the parser accepts the first occurrence and discards all following occurrences.
 The final parsed result contains only the value from the first occurrence.

 ```bash
 # With FIRST mode: